iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Just more Spyware<br> :date: __2021-02-27 23:03:23__

 > The mental health survey popup appears to have broken the app for me.
 I cannot do anything except see the popup, so I cannot report my health any more.<br> :date: __2021-02-23 20:56:34__

-> Useless since its upgrade have tried to uninstal, reinstalling, forgotten password reset it refuses to work.
-I will remove it and not bother anymore.<br> :date: __2021-02-21 09:48:35__

-> Wouldn't let me register as I don't know my blood group.
-Totally useless<br> :date: __2021-02-20 14:13:52__